Project Prevention: Criticism and response

-The organization has used slogans such as "Don’t let pregnancy get in the way of your crack habit" and "She has her Daddy’s eyes and her Mommy’s heroin addiction".
-In interviews Harris said "We don’t allow dogs to breed.
+The organization has used slogans such as "Don't let pregnancy get in the way of your crack habit" and "She has her Daddy's eyes and her Mommy's heroin addiction".
+In interviews Harris said "We don't allow dogs to breed.
 We spay them.
 We neuter them.
-We try to keep them from having unwanted puppies, and yet these women are literally having litters of children", and that "we campaign to neuter dogs and yet we allow women to have 10 or 12 kids that they can’t take care of".
-On the television news program 60 Minutes II Harris was asked about these comments and said, "Well, you know my son that goes to Stanford said ‘mom, please don’t ever say that again,’ but it’s the truth, they don’t just have one and two babies, they have litters."
+We try to keep them from having unwanted puppies, and yet these women are literally having litters of children", and that "we campaign to neuter dogs and yet we allow women to have 10 or 12 kids that they can't take care of".
+On the television news program 60 Minutes II Harris was asked about these comments and said, "Well, you know my son that goes to Stanford said 'mom, please don't ever say that again,' but it's the truth, they don't just have one and two babies, they have litters."
 More recently, Harris has offered a softer response to criticism: "I guess it depends on where your heart is.
 Some people are so into the women and their rights to get pregnant that they seem to forget about the rights of the kids.
 They act like these children don't matter.
 People need to realize these women don't want to have babies that are taken away from them.
 Nothing positive comes to the woman who has eight children taken away from her."

 Opponents of the organization often argue that it should instead focus on addiction treatment or lobbying for government health care.
 The organization responds by saying that they do not have the resources to solve "national problems of poverty, housing, nutrition, education and rehabilitation services.
 Those resources we do have are spent to prevent a problem for $300 rather than paying millions after it happens in cost to care for a potentially damaged child."
 Weaning one opioid-addicted baby off drugs costs about $500,000.

+The organization has been harshly criticized by many as potentially leading to eugenic outcomes.